dmccreary/ekg-book/docs/glossary.md

 #### Project Graph
 A graph that supports a specific project.
 Project graphs may contain knowledge that is not of interest to the rest of the enterprise.

+#### Reference Data
+Reference data is data used to classify or categorize other data.
+They typically are stored as a set of valid codes for a specific data element.

+For example the list of [Country Codes](https://en.wikipedia.org/wiki/Country_code) is a type of reference data.
+Referenece data is often stored as a short code and a definition of what that code represents.

 #### Reification
 Reification is the process by which an abstract idea about a computer program is turned into an explicit data model or other object created in a programming language.
 Specifically, in the RDF modeling process it is the process of adding an abstract vertex to a graph when properties are needed in a relationship.
 Reification causes queries that traverse that node to be rewritten.
 This means that SPARQL queries are inherently much more difficult to maintain than LPG graph queries.